 - Judging by the (often harmful) mix of supplements in patients presenting to us; it is clear that in the community, there is a general lack of the complexities involved with using supplements to to complement a patient’s conventional cancer treatments.

 - The community needs hard evidence – not blind faith in ‘natural’ supplements – cancer patients need a working understanding of the fields of medical science related to targeting complementary medicines.

-The field is extremely complex and any practitioner recommending supplements for cancer patients should have a sound knowledge of the following….
+Due to this complexity – practitioners recommending supplements for cancer patients should have a sound knowledge of the following…. (most don’t)